ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

 - The `name: COMPLETE BIG-IP SYSTEM INFORMATION` is a user defined description that will display in the terminal output.
 - `debug:` tells the task to use the debug module.
-- The `var: bigip_device_facts` parameter tells the module to display the variable bigip_facts.
+- The `var: bigip_device_facts` parameter tells the module to display the variable bigip_device_facts.

 ## Step 5